Bringing your pets

 Bringing pets by foot

-Cats and other small animals can be carried in a suitable pet carrier or cage and checked-in
+- Cats and other small animals in a suitable cage/pet carrier can be placed in the kennels on board.

-- Train your pet in the weeks before travel by introducing them to staying in the cage or carrier unattended
+- Train your pet in the weeks before travel by introducing them to staying in the cage or carrier unattended, rewarding them with treats or play will create a positive association with the cage.

 - Please ensure your pet is well fed, watered and exercised prior to travel as this will help them to stay comfortable and calm during the journey